-We do not aim to adequately survey the vast quantity of crowd-sourcing-related research out there; the interested reader may consult (Yin et al. 2014).
+We do not aim to adequately survey the vast quantity of crowd-sourcing-related research out there; the interested reader may consult [59].
 Notably, a great deal of work has focused on matching users with tasks, quality control, decreasing the task latency, etc.